iamdanielv/ml/tutorial-fashionmnist.md

     Shape of y: torch.Size([64]) torch.int64
     ```

-    > Notice that from X, Height and Width are 28
+    Notice that from X:
+    * N is the number of items, comes from the batch_size we specified earlier
+    * C is the color channels (our images are greyscale)

-    The images in the Fashion MNIST data set are cropped to 28x28, to learn more go to the [Fashion MNIST GitHub](https://github.com/zalandoresearch/fashion-mnist)
+    * H is Height and W is Width - should both be 28, since the images in the Fashion MNIST data set are cropped to 28x28.
+    * To learn more about Fashion MNIST, go to the [Fashion MNIST GitHub](https://github.com/zalandoresearch/fashion-mnist)

 3. We now want to determine if we should run on the GPU(cuda) or CPU